mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/05.Mender-server/docs.md

 ## Prerequisites

-The Mender server deployment requires generating keys that are used for user and device authentication.
+The Mender Server deployment requires generating keys that are used for user and device authentication.
 The following snippet uses `openssl` to generate the required keys: